Face Bullying With Confidence

 Most harm caused by bullying is preventable!
 This article is from Bullying – What Adults Need to Know and Do to Keep Kids Safe, our bullying solutions book used by many families, schools, and youth organizations to protect and empower their kids.

 Unfortunately, bullying is a major problem in many schools and communities.
 Bullying prevention skills can protect kids from most bullying, increase their confidence, and help them to develop positive peer relationships.
-Here are some practices you can work on with the young people in your life now.
+Here are some practices you can work on with the young people in your life all the time that will prepare them to take charge of their own safety and well being most of the time.

 1. Walking with Awareness, Calm, Respect, and Confidence

-People are less likely to be picked on if they walk and sit with awareness, calm, respect, and confidence.
+People are less likely to be picked on if they walk, sit, and act with awareness, calm, respect, and confidence.
 Projecting a positive, assertive attitude means keeping one’s head up, back straight, walking briskly, looking around, having a peaceful face and body, and moving away from people who might cause trouble.

 Show your child the difference between being passive, aggressive, and assertive in body language, tone of voice and choice of words.
 Have your child walk across the floor, coaching her or him to be successful, by saying for example; “That’s great!”
 “Now take bigger steps”, “Look around you” “Straighten your back.” etc.